Terms of Service

 Certificates are issued through credentials.amlcertification.com, our own credential platform, and carry a public verification URL that anyone you share the certificate with can use to confirm its authenticity.

-4.2 Programme content and updates
+4.2 Programme content, versions and updates

 We continuously improve our content.
 We may add, change, remove or replace material in a Programme.
 Material changes that meaningfully affect the learning outcomes will be flagged on the Platform; minor improvements will be made silently.